Polls saw Omar Abdullah's rise as a leader but being CM of JK is no bed of roses

 Besides, J&K has the highest unemployment rate in the country.
 In 2017, the unemployment rate for people aged 18–29 in J&K was 24.6%, much higher than the national rate of 13.2% for the same age.
 Omar Abdullah’s government will have to collaborate with the Narendra Modi government to bring in industries to J&K that can create jobs.

-As peace is imperative for businesses to move into an area, the biggest task for Omar the chief minister will be to ensure that the environment in Kashmir is not disrupted.
+As peace is imperative for businesses to move into an area, the biggest task for Chief Minister Omar Abdullah will be to ensure that the environment in Kashmir is not vitiated by vested interests who are lurking and lying low.

-Another area where Omar Abdullah must break the tradition is to include fresh faces in his cabinet.
-This is easier said than done because many senior leaders have either been re-elected or in some cases, their children have won the election and they are likely to call the shots.
+Omar Abdullah can break the tradition by including fresh faces in his cabinet.
+This is easier said than done because many senior leaders have either been re-elected or in some cases, their children have won the election.
+This coterie is likely to call the shots unless Omar asserts.

 ALSO READKargil War: Pak authors blast Army Chief Musharraf for misadventure

-Can Omar Abdullah, who paraded his two young sons for a possible future role during the campaigning, eschew the Nepo-kids phenomenon to match the aspirations of young voters?
+Can Omar Abdullah, who paraded his two young sons for a possible future role during the campaigning, eschew the Nepo-kids phenomenon to give a new turn to the politics of Kashmir?